How Is a Video Podcast Different Than an Audio Podcast?

 Even though YouTube is a video-focused platform, viewers are increasingly coming to YouTube for podcasts.
 A survey of Canadian adults found that 43 percent of viewers “went to YouTube for podcasts last year”.
 This research agrees with research from the NAB Podcast Users National Survey Report that places YouTube ahead of even Apple and Spotify as a platform for podcast discovery and consumption.
 Keeping in mind that this bends the definition of podcasting a bit, but the consumer doesn’t care what you call it.

-However, just posting a boring video of an audio podcast isn’t enough.
+However, just posting a boring video of an audio recording session isn’t enough.
 At a minimum, the video should be edited for a video audience and should show live attention-holding personalities.
 The attention span of YouTube audiences is much shorter than those listening to audio podcasts.
 Audio podcasts can retain attention for 30 minutes to over an hour.
 YouTube videos struggle to maintain attention beyond five minutes unless they are edited with the video audience in mind.

 To make podcast video more effective on YouTube: